Joe Buck: Other notable appearances

 In 2014, Buck was named as the new host of NFL Films Presents, to coincide with the program's move from ESPN2 to Fox Sports 1.

 From 2015 to 2018, Buck hosted Undeniable with Joe Buck, a sports interview series on Audience Network.

 Buck published an autobiography, Lucky Bastard, in 2016.

 He has appeared in several television programs as himself, including Pitch, American Dad!, Family Guy, Conan, The Tonight Show Starring Jimmy Fallon, and Brockmire; the film Fever Pitch (also starring Jimmy Fallon); and in the "Carpet Brothers" sketch on Funny or Die Presents as The Legit Don Stritt.
 Buck's voice is also heard in recorded conversations between Linda Tripp and Monica Lewinsky calling Game 5 of the Yankees-Indians ALDS in 1997.
 The tapes were released at the height of the scandal involving Lewinsky and President Bill Clinton.

 Andrew Marchand of the New York Post reported on April 17, 2021, that Buck would serve as a guest host on Jeopardy! as the game show continues to search for a replacement after the death of longtime host Alex Trebek.
 Sony Pictures Television confirmed four days later that Buck's stint would air from August 9 to 13.

 In 2021, Buck and his family appeared on ABC's Celebrity Family Feud, competing against the family of actor Oliver Hudson.

 In 2022, Buck became the announcer on Fox's Domino Masters hosted by Eric Stonestreet.
 Buck also competed in season seven of The Masked Singer as "Ram" of Team Bad.
 He was unmasked in the competition's second week at the time when Stonestreet was a guest panelist as he and Robin Thicke correctly guessed Buck during the final guesses.

+On May 24, 2024, Buck was scheduled to call a Cardinals-Cubs baseball game on Bally Sports Midwest alongside his close friend Chip Caray.
+It would have marked the first time Buck had called a baseball game since the 2021 World Series.
+However, the game was rained out.
+He returned to the booth and called a Cardinals-Rangers game with Chip Caray on July 29, 2024.